 Rise of the Gig economy

 Executives are concerned that the rise of the “gig” economy will alter their talent pool and disrupt recruiting efforts.
-Many worry it’s going to be harder to attract and retain good talent, as workers are foregoing traditional roles and companies to maximize the value and reward of their jobs while protecting their lifestyles.
+Many worry it’s going to be harder to attract and retain good talent, as workers are foregoing traditional roles and companies to maximise the value and reward of their jobs while protecting their lifestyles.
 They speculate this is contributing to the shrinking applicant pools for entry-level jobs.

 According to the Bureau of Labor Statistics, in 2017 10% of American workers held “alternative work arrangements,” like freelancing, driving for Uber, and employment through temporary-help agencies.
 Freelancers contribute $1.4 trillion to the U.S. economy.
 New technology will only enable more flexibility and increased earning potential of these gig jobs, which can potentially change the business models of traditional companies (as we’ve seen with Uber and Lyft taking down traditional taxi services).